 Useful courses for aspiring front desk supervisors include hotel administration, accounting, economics, housekeeping, food service management and hotel maintenance.
 Computer training is also vital due to the widespread use of computers to make reservations, track and prepare guest billing and maintain meticulous housekeeping and maintenance records.
 Colleges often offer undergraduate students internships or work-study opportunities as seasonal hotel help, which can lead to practical experience and useful connections within a hotel chain.

 Salary and Career Information for Hotel Front Desk Supervisors

-Although the size and location of a hotel or other lodging facility can affect the pay scale, lodging mangers could expect to make a mean annual wage of $57,230 as of May 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-Job opportunities in lodging management were expected to grow slower than average, at a rate of around one percent, over the period 2012-2022, based on BLS statistics (www.bls.gov).
+Although the size and location of a hotel or other lodging facility can affect the pay scale, lodging mangers could expect to make a mean annual wage of $62,270 as of May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Job opportunities in lodging management were expected to show little or no change, over the period 2018-2028, based on BLS statistics (www.bls.gov).
 For those seeking employment with prestigious luxury hotels, competition was expected to be intense.
 However, with the growth of tourism, the BLS forecast that many smaller, limited-service hotel chains would open, providing potential supervisors with new job opportunities.

 Hotel front desk supervisors are a customer's first and last impression of a hotel, and it is on the supervisor's shoulders to ensure that the guest has a wonderful stay.
 As such, they need excellent customer service, team leadership and resource allocation skills, and most hold a bachelor's or associate's degree in hospitality management.
 Job growth for lodging managers is projected to show little or no change over the 2018-2028 decade.